leongjs98/portfolio_blog/content/projects/index.md

 WCosmix is a Malaysia business established in the early 2000s.
-The company mainly provides PCB assembly services and sells electronic products such as fluxes.
-The company came to us to make a portfolio website for boosting its online presence and attempt to widen its customer reach.
-The site's content is under development.
+The company mainly provides PCB assembly services and sells electronic products such as soldering flux.
+The company need a portfolio website for boosting its online presence and attempt to widen its customer reach.

 {{< button href="https://wcosmix.com/" target="_blank" >}}
 Visit W Cosmix